 Whichever you choose, be sure to leave room for the dessert station.

-There are man other little individual delights to get through as well, Melt in the middle chocolate fondants, Bourbon White Chocolate Chip Bread Pudding, Mini Creme Brulee’s, Icecream cone cakes, Brownie Cheesecakes and many other little wonderful treats to explore.
+There are many other little individual delights to get through as well, Melt in the middle chocolate fondants, Bourbon White Chocolate Chip Bread Pudding, Mini Creme Brulees, Icecream cone cakes, Brownie Cheesecakes, and many other little wonderful treats to explore.

 A big problem with Buffets is the focus on quantity over quality.
 Food cooked in huge batches that is left to go mushy or dry under the hot lamps.
 The Wicked spoon was one of the first to address this by offering mini-dishes individually served as a restaurant would.
 Doing away with the huge trays of non-descript mush most buffets served up.